 5. The Administrator submits to RAE copies of the contracts according to par.
 [4] no later than sixty (60) days from their conclusion.

-6. The cost of compensating the Operational Needs of the LNG Installation, is considered Regulated Operating Expense of the LNG ServiceFacility and is recovered through the the Tariffs of the NGTS.
+6. The cost of compensating the Operational Needs of the LNG Installation, is considered Regulated Operating Expense of the LNG Service Facility and is recovered through the Tariffs of the NGTS.

 Article 80B